 Kiln dried firewood is seasoned by inserting the wood into large, industrial ovens.
 The baking process instantly seasons the wood, and kills bugs/pests.
 Pennsylvania and New Jersey state departments of health require firewood stored inside restaurants to be kiln dried.
 In addition to eliminating bugs, baking the wood produces the driest firewood available.
 The moisture content of our kiln dried firewood averages 12% to 20%.
 For restaurants, very dry wood is good for starting fires… and maintaining a high cooking/grilling temperature for wood burning ovens and grills.
 For residents, kiln dried firewood is ideal if the wood must be stored indoors.

 Any special wood requests are considered “specialty firewood,” and are available for air dried packaged bags only.
-Examples include:
+Examples include oak and cherry.

-We use different suppliers (with varying lengths) depending on the season and availability of specific species varies year to year.
+We use different suppliers, depending on the season and their supply.
+Availability of specific species varies year to year.
 Join our email list to receive notice when certain species of wood become available.

 Wood by the cord is the universal standard unit of firewood volume.
 One full cord is a tightly stacked pile of wood measuring 8 feet long by 4 feet wide by 4 feet tall.
 (To calculate volume of any firewood stack in cubic feet, multiply length by width by height.)
 A full cord is 128 cubic feet.
 For restaurants or other businesses that have the storage space and will use this much wood, cord wood is our most economical product option.
 (Because it requires the least amount of labor to produce.)
 Cord wood is available throughout the Philadelphia region.
 Please note: cord wood is not available for residents.
 (Restaurants only)